 Students learn about landfills and create a mock up of their own.

-The Operation Clean Sweep Education Team is presenting a 10-week after school program to selected fourth and fifth grade students at the Alma Del Mar School.
-This program, called “WHERE DOES IT GO?’, examines what happens to things that we discard.
-The concepts of recycling and litter prevention are addressed, along with an understanding of how a landfill and a sewer system function.
+The Operation Clean Sweep Education Team is presented a 10-week after school program to selected fourth and fifth grade students at the Alma Del Mar School.
+This program, called “WHERE DOES IT GO?’, examined what happens to things that are discarded.
+The concept of recycling and litter prevention were addressed, along with an understanding of how a landfill and a sewer system function.

-Guest speakers explain landfill management, water movement and interaction with materials, and sewage treatment.
+Guest speakers explained landfill management, water movement and interaction with materials, and sewage treatment.

-Students complete a recycle patrol of their own school to determine how recycling works in their school.
-Students also participate in a litter cleanup outside their school.
-Evidence collected from the clean up and the recycle patrol are examined by the students to see what kinds of materials are being placed in recycle and trash bins, and what kinds of litter is outside their school building.
-Student participants create posters to encourage others to dispose of trash appropriately and recycle appropriate materials.
+Students completed a recycle patrol of their own school to determine how recycling works in their school.
+Students also participated in a litter cleanup outside their school.
+Evidence collected from the clean up and the recycle patrol were examined by the students to see what kinds of materials are being placed in recycle and trash bins, and what kinds of litter is outside their school building.
+Student participants created posters to encourage others to dispose of trash appropriately and recycle appropriate materials.